 All of the Bank's mortgages are in a first lien position.
 In addition to having the underlying real property as collateral, insured mortgages provide additional protection in the event the proceeds from realizing the collateral are insufficient to repay in full the outstanding loan balance.
-The Bank's LGD is highest with respect to unsecured bridge loans, which represents an insignificant proportion of the Bank's overall lending portfolio.
+The Bank's LGD is highest with respect to unsecured bridge loans, which no longer represents a portion of the Bank's overall lending portfolio.